augustbruno/augustbruno.github.io/_pages/research.md

 How Does The Choice of Parenting Style Influence The Productivity of Parental Time Investment?

+Does The Disciplinarian Matter?
+A Model Parenting Choices And Child Skill Development

 Publications

 Can Bitcoin Mining Increase Renewable Electricity Capacity?\\